Keishin-Matsushita/p4-urlfiltering/README.md

 - [ ] Learning drop url then block all subsequent packets
 - [ ] Redirect URL (stepping stone) block
 - [ ] Send close to server/response HTTP 404 to client with matching block URL
-- [ ] If the URL list is empty, the url.p4 compilation will fail.

 ## Revision history  (改定履歴)
 - 2021/02/10 Rev0.000 first release